COBOL: Verbose syntax

-Isolation from the computer science community

-The COBOL community has always been isolated from the computer science community.
-No academic computer scientists participated in the design of COBOL: all of those on the committee came from commerce or government.
-Computer scientists at the time were more interested in fields like numerical analysis, physics and system programming than the commercial file-processing problems which COBOL development tackled.
-Jean Sammet attributed COBOL's unpopularity to an initial "snob reaction" due to its inelegance, the lack of influential computer scientists participating in the design process and a disdain for business data processing.
-The COBOL specification used a unique "notation", or metalanguage, to define its syntax rather than the new Backus–Naur form which the committee did not know of.
-This resulted in "severe" criticism.

 Later, COBOL suffered from a shortage of material covering it; it took until 1963 for introductory books to appear (with Richard D. Irwin publishing a college textbook on COBOL in 1966).
-By 1985, there were twice as many books on FORTRAN and four times as many on BASIC as on COBOL in the Library of Congress.
-University professors taught more modern, state-of-the-art languages and techniques instead of COBOL which was said to have a "trade school" nature.
 Donald Nelson, chair of the CODASYL COBOL committee, said in 1984 that "academics ... hate COBOL" and that computer science graduates "had 'hate COBOL' drilled into them".

 By the mid-1980s, there was also significant condescension towards COBOL in the business community from users of other languages, for example FORTRAN or assembler, implying that COBOL could be used only for non-challenging problems.

 In 2003, COBOL featured in 80% of information systems curricula in the United States, the same proportion as C++ and Java.
 Ten years later, a poll by Micro Focus found that 20% of university academics thought COBOL was outdated or dead and that 55% believed their students thought COBOL was outdated or dead.
 The same poll also found that only 25% of academics had COBOL programming on their curriculum even though 60% thought they should teach it.